-- House Budget Chairman Paul Ryan's blueprint, The Road to Prosperity, which proposes a Medicaid block grant and the repeal of most of the new health reform law. - President Barack Obama's April 6 comments that include replacing the current different federal matching rates for Medicaid and CHIP with a single rate, an automatic enhanced federal match rate and to initially reduce and then ultimately eliminate provider taxes. - ❖ The "Gang of Six" Senators is expected to introduce their deficit proposal the week of May 2 that is expected to be based in part on the December 2010 report from the president's National Commission on Fiscal Responsibility and Reform. - ❖ Vice President Joe Biden's deficit group that begins meeting May 5.
-The Senate Democratic plan due out in May may include a cap on federal funding. - ❖ Senators Bob Corker (R-TN) and Clair McCaskill (D-MO) legislation to limit federal funding to 20.6 percent of the GDP.
+- House Budget Chairman Paul Ryan's blueprint-The Road to Prosperity that proposes a Medicaid Block grant and the repeal of most of the new health reform law. - ❖ President Obama's April 6th comments that include replacing the current different federal matching rates (FMAP) for Medicaid and CHIP with a single rate, an automatic enhanced federal match rate and to initially reduce and then ultimately eliminate provider taxes. - ❖ The" Gang of Six" Senators is expected to introduce their deficit proposal the week of May 2nd that is expected to be based in part on the December 2010 report from the President's National Commission on Fiscal Responsibility and Reform. - ❖ Vice President Biden's deficit group that begins meeting May 5th.
+Senate Democratic plan due out in May that may include a cap on federal funding. - ❖ Senators Corker and McCaskill legislation to limit federal funding to 20.6 percent of GDP.